Definitions of "Witch" and

 Their belief is based largely on a Bible passage.
 1 Corinthians 10:20-21 states that when Gentiles worship their Gods, they are actually worshiping

 Ceremonial magician: An individual who can apparently perform

 miracles during magic rituals.
 If male, he would be called a wizard.

-Which meanings are established and commonly used?
+Which meanings of "witchcraft" are established and commonly used?

 Most of these definitions have been established for decades or centuries.
 A few

 are relative newcomers, including: